The page covers:

 Museo Nazionale Romano a Palazzo Altemps: "Sarcofago Grande Ludovisi"

 The arch was outside the pomerium, the boundary of the City of Rome, and tombs were built in its proximity along Via Tiburtina, before the construction of the walls in 275 AD.
 In 1621 a large sarcophagus was found near the arch.
-At that time the Pope was Gregory XV (Alessandro Ludovisi) and his nephew was in charge of state affairs.
-The sarcophagus became one of the masterpieces of their art collection at Villa Ludovisi.
+At that time the Pope was Gregory XV and his nephew Cardinal Ludovico Ludovisi was in charge of state affairs.
+The sarcophagus became one of the masterpieces of the Collezione Ludovisi.

 "Sarcofago Grande Ludovisi": details

-Other works of art found near the gate: (above) Musei Vaticani: sarcophagus portraying the surrender of barbarians; (below) Centrale Montemartini: statues from a nymphaeum (fountain) which were found in 1888
+Other works of art found near the gate: (above) Musei Vaticani: sarcophagus portraying the surrender of barbarians (late IInd century AD); (below-left) Brussels Art & History Museum: bust of C. Aurunceius Princeps, a freedman, from a family tomb which was discovered in 1880; (below-right) Centrale Montemartini: statues from a nymphaeum (fountain) which were found in 1888

-(left) Triumphal arch (the long white building is the eastern side of Stazione Termini, the central railway station of Rome);
+(left) Triumphal arch and behind it the eastern side of Stazione Termini;

 (right) inscription on its southern side

 In 1585 Pope Sixtus V celebrated the completion of Acqua Felice, an aqueduct which carried water to the northern parts of Rome and ended at Mostra dell'Acqua Felice, by erecting a triumphal arch a short distance from that built by Augustus.
-It was decorated with the heraldic symbols of the pope which included a lion and three mountains.
-The inscription on the southern side of the arch celebrates the opening of two roads which led to S. Maria Maggiore and to S. Maria degli Angeli: they increased the value of Pope Sixtus' large property between the two churches.
+It was decorated with the heraldic symbols of the Pope which included a lion and three mountains.
+The inscription on the southern side of the arch celebrates the opening of two roads which led to S. Maria Maggiore and to S. Maria degli Angeli: they increased the value of Pope's large villa between the two churches.

 (above) Reconstructed tomb; (below) inscriptions on the short side